namratha997/ETL-Pipeline-with-Apache-Airflow-and-Amazon-S3/README.md

    - ls
    - sudo nano airflow.cfg
    - In the dags folder, adjust the file name.
 Save the modified buffer and exit.
+12. Once the file is saved, re-run the airflow commands and login.
+You should be able to see the Dag file inside the airflow.
+13. Click and open the file and you should be able to run it manually.
+Once it runs successfully, the data should be visisble in S3 bucket.